timhul/ClassicSim/README.md

 * Pet (Cat) has been added.
 * Added player reaction to auto shot to improve the flow of Hunter AS/MS rotation.
-* All DPS increasing talents except pet/Arcane Shot/Serpent Sting boosts now available for Hunter.
+* All DPS increasing talents except most pet/Arcane Shot/Serpent Sting boosts now available for Hunter.
 * Usage of Hunter's Mark/Rapid Fire/Aspect of the Hawk.
 * Many pre-raid Hunter items added.
+* Lesser/Brilliant Mana Oil available as temporary enchants.
+* Blessing of Wisdom/Mana Spring Totem and Grilled Squid available as external buffs.
 * Fix crash if simming Hunter with a mainhand equipped but no ranged weapon.

 ## Restrictions

-* Pet inherits dual-wield miss penalty from Hunter.
 * Only Cat is available to use as pet.

 # Release notes